yuri-amorelli/ifcr-inverted-fault-counter/README.md

 | [30000:30500] | 39,317 | ~39,068 | ~39,073 | **0.63%** |
 | [18000:18500] | 6,090 | ~7,235 | ~7,025 | ~18% |

 > The third configuration shows higher deviation (~18%).
-See Part 5 for a full methodological analysis of generalization limits.
+See Part 5 of IFCR_demonstration.ipynb for a full methodological analysis of generalization limits.

 ---